-Writing is a skill that is valuable in almost every career and every walk of life.
-The ability to write clearly and concisely, to communicate effectively with people, can set you above your peers and open doors of opportunity that would never otherwise appear.
+Writing is a skill that is valuable in almost every career and walk of life.
+The ability to write clearly and concisely and communicate effectively with people can set you above your peers and open countless doors of opportunity.

 A successful writer is able to express ideas clearly and logically and should love to write.
 Creativity, curiosity, a broad range of knowledge, self-motivation and perseverance also are valuable.
 You must demonstrate good judgment and a strong sense of ethics.
 You also need tact and the ability to guide and encourage others in their work.
 For some jobs, the ability to concentrate amid confusion and to work under pressure are essential.